ahmaed0hakam/shakey/README.md

 ## 🪐 Planet Generation

-The application includes a custom CLI command to generate new planets automatically:
+The application includes a simple script to generate new planets automatically:

 ### Quick Planet Generation
 ```bash